Package Leaflet: Information for the User

 Warnings and precautions

-Other medicines and SPORANOX 100 mg capsules
+Other medicines and Sporanox 100 mg capsules

 Examples of these medicines are:

-Medicines used to treat heart, blood, or circulation problems
+Medicines for heart, blood, or circulation problems

-Medicines to treat urinary problems
+Medicines for urinary problems

-Medicines to treat cancer
+Medicines for cancer

-Medicines to treat tuberculosis
+Medicines for tuberculosis

-Medicines used after organ transplantation
+Medicines used after an organ transplant

-Medicines to treat benign prostatic hyperplasia
+Medicines for benign prostatic hyperplasia

-Medicines to treat erection and ejaculation problems
+Medicines for erection and ejaculation problems

 Other medicines that contain: